Troubleshooting & help

 How do I cancel and what happens to my files?

 If you cancel your membership, you still have access to Creative Cloud member free benefits and any files you saved to your device.
 You won't have access to apps or most services and your cloud storage will be reduced to 2 GB.
-Learn how to cancel different types of Creative Cloud memberships and understand the Adobe subscription terms.
+Learn how to Cancel your Creative Cloud membership and understand the Adobe subscription terms.

 Can I export from Premiere Pro without disrupting my work?